-Parameter Options Description Always show icon on taskbar Checked Unchecked Determines whether or not the Power Meter icon displays on the taskbar.
-Prompt for password when notebook resumes from standby Checked Unchecked Determines whether or not the system prompts for your Windows® password when resuming from Standby.
+Parameter Options Description Always show icon on taskbar Unchecked Determines whether or not the Power Meter icon displays on the taskbar.

+Prompt for password when notebook resumes from standby Checked Unchecked Determines whether or not the notebook prompts for your Windows® password when resuming from Standby.
 When I close the lid on my notebook Standby Do nothing Hibernate Defines the system action when the LCD panel is closed.

-When I press the Power button on my notebook Standby Hibernate Do nothing Ask me who Defines the system action when the Power button is used. --- --
+When I press the Power button on my notebook Shut down Standby Hibernate Do nothing Ask me what to do Defines the system action when the Power button is used.